-I have a go-to hot chocolate recipe for my family.
-It’s a modified version of one from the Best-Loved Slow Cooker Recipes book and it’s always a hit on snow days and special occasions.
+I have a go-to hot chocolate recipe for my family, so making homemade hot chocolate for a crowd is easy.
+It’s a modified version of one from the Best-Loved Slow Cooker Recipes book and it is always a hit on snow days and special occasions.
 So for our Christmas Bonfire & Carol Sing I knew I had to figure out how to make it for a crowd of 40-45 people.
 I made 2 gallons (32 cups) and had a little less than a 1/2 gallon left over.
-I’d rather have too much than too little, so I’m pretty happy with my calculations.
+I would rather have too much than too little, so I’m pretty happy with my calculations.

 Combine the cocoa power, sugar, and about 4 cups of the milk in a large pot.
 Use an immersion blender (or just a hand mixer if you don’t have one) until you get a rich chocolatey syrup.
-It won’t be as thick as the commercial brands, it will taste about the same.
+It won’t be as thick as the commercial brands, but it will taste about the same.
 I use the same pot I plan to cook in, then tilt it a bit to get the blender fully immersed.
 Actually, I forgot that the immersion was a key step in using an immersion blender and ended up with chocolate syrup all over.
-Miss O thought it was hilarious.
-Mr. O did not.

 Pour in the rest of the milk and vanilla.
 Stir to combine.

 Cook on the lowest heat you can for 6 hours, stirring every half hour or so.
-Yes, that sounds like an enormous pain in the butt, but I was making Michigan Rock Cookies at the time, so I just stirred after each tray came out of the oven.
+I was making Michigan Rock Cookies at the time, so I just stirred after each tray came out of the oven.
 The lower the heat the more time you can let pass between stirs.

 Serve piping hot in a 3-liter Airpot!
 Refill the Airpot as needed.